Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Introduction

 \section{Introduction}

 In a Traveling Salesman Problem with Time Windows (TSPTW), a vehicle must visit a set of customers within their predefined time windows.
 The vehicle cannot arrive late to a customer, although it can arrive early and wait until the beginning of its time window.
 The journey begins at a depot to which the vehicle must return after visiting all the customers.
 Several variants of the TSPTW are defined, depending on the objective function.
-Three of the most studied variants involve minimizing the time to complete the route (\TSPTWM{}), the duration of the route (\TSPTWD{}), or the travel time of the vehicle, disregarding waiting times (\TSPTWTT{}).
+Three of the most studied variants involve minimizing the following: the completion time of the route, i.e., the time at which the vehicle returns to the depot (\TSPTWM{}; the total duration of the route, defined as the time elapsed between departure from and return to the depot (\TSPTWD{}); and the total travel time, which accounts only for time spent traveling between locations and disregards waiting times (\TSPTWTT{}).
 From here on, we use the acronym TSPTW to refer to one of these three variants.

 Research on the TSPTW began over forty years ago with foundational papers, such as \cite{ChristofidesMingozziToth1981} and \cite{Baker1983} for the \TSPTWM{}, \cite{Savelsbergh1985} for the \TSPTWTT{}, and \cite{Savelsbergh1992} for the \TSPTWD{}.
 Since then, numerous algorithms employing various solving strategies have been proposed for these three problem variants.